-- a. health care and/or dental care expenses which are not reimbursed through any other source (employee and/or dependents) as permitted by state and federal law, regulations and guidelines and as permitted by the County's Section 125 Plan document.
+- B. Each eligible full-time employee shall be entitled to select benefits from those listed below at a cost to the County, and be reimbursed for eligible expenses in an amount not to exceed: - 1.
+Three thousand five hundred (\$3,500) dollars, effective each calendar year beginning January 1, 2024, for all eligible employees. - 2.
+Eligible part-time attorneys shall be reimbursed in an amount not to exceed one half of the Optional Benefit Plan amount for full-time attorneys in accordance with Section 4.B.1. above. - C. The options available shall include the following types of benefits: - 1.
+Cash (taxable). - 2.
+Health Care Reimbursement Account: - a. health care and/or dental care expenses which are not reimbursed through any other source (employee and/or dependents) as permitted by state and federal law, regulations and guidelines and as permitted by the County's Section 125 Plan Document.
 Examples of items covered under this provision may include such items as health and dental insurance deductibles, vision care, lenses and frames for eye glasses and orthodontic treatment. - i.
-Any portion of the Optional Benefit allocated towards the health reimbursement category as outlined in Section 4.C.3.a. will be subtracted from the amount the employee is eligible for under the County's Health Care Reimbursement Account (if the employee participates) and subject to state and federal law, regulations and guidelines and as permitted by the County's Section 125 Plan document. - ii.
-Claims shall be made in the manner and/or form designated by the County or its designee, and shall be paid subject to state and federal law, regulations and guidelines, and as permitted by the County's Section 125 plan document. - iii.
-Any portion of the optional benefit allocated towards the health reimbursement category in which claims are not incurred within the plan period shall remain County funds. - employee's share of Accidental Death and Dismemberment insurance premiums for employee and dependents available through the County; - cash (taxable); - 3. the County's Defined Contribution Plan: A pre-tax contribution to the County's Section 457(b) Defined Contribution Plan. - D. An employee who does not make an election during the election period shall receive a taxable cash lump sum following the close of the election period.
+Any portion of the Optional Benefit allocated towards the health reimbursement category as outlined in Section 4.C.3.a. will be subtracted from the amount the employee is eligible for under the County's Health Care Reimbursement Account (if the employee participates) and subject to state and federal law, regulations and guidelines and as permitted by the County's Section 125 PlanDocument. - ii.
+Claims shall be made in the manner and/or form designated by the County or its designee, and shall be paid subject to state and federal law, regulations and guidelines, and as permitted by the County's Section 125 planDocument. - iii.
+Any portion of the optional benefit allocated towards the health reimbursement category in which claims are not incurred within the plan period shall remain County funds. - 3. the County's Defined Contribution Plan: A pre-tax contribution to the County's Section 457(b) Defined Contribution Plan.

+- D. An employee who does not make an election during the election period shall receive a taxable cash lump sum following the close of the election period.
 Employee elections are irrevocable unless permitted by state and federal law, regulations and guidelines and allowed by the plan document.
 For expenses to be eligible, they must be incurred during a plan period in which an employee is eligible.
-Claims may be filed at any time during the plan period and all claims must be filed no later than March 31st of the next year.

-E. The Chief Human Resources Officer or designee shall administer the plan in accordance with the stated purpose and pursuant to state/federal law.
+Claims may be filed at any time during the plan period and all claims must be filed no later than March 31st of the next year. - E. The Chief Human Resources Officer or designee shall administer the plan in accordance with the stated purpose and pursuant to state/federal law.